65536william/docspring-documentation/docs/api/create-data-request/index.md

 <script>
   DocSpring.createVisualForm({
-    dataRequestId: 'DATA_REQUEST_ID',
+    dataRequestId: "DATA_REQUEST_ID",
-    tokenId: 'TOKEN_ID',
+    tokenId: "TOKEN_ID",
-    tokenSecret: 'TOKEN_SECRET',
+    tokenSecret: "TOKEN_SECRET",
-  })
+  });
 </script>
 ```

 This code will open the form in a modal overlay.
 You may also pass a CSS selector as the first argument, and the iframe element will be appended to that selector.
 (However, mobile browsers will alway use a full-screen overlay.)

-We have prepared a more complex example that demonstrates all of the available options for `DocSpring.createVisualForm()`:
+We have built a more complex example that illustrates all the available options for `DocSpring.createVisualForm()`:

 - [View HTML source](https://docspring.com/embed_data_request_example?view_source=true)
 - [See the form](https://docspring.com/embed_data_request_example)

-You can fill out this form to generate a new Data Request, and then we will show the signing form
-in a modal overlay.
+You can fill out this form to generate a new Data Request, and then we will show the signing form in a modal overlay.

 ## Simple Forms + Data Requests

 The following example shows how you could use a simple form to gather information with text inputs.
-Then you can create a data request that is prefilled with the data from the simple form.
+Then you can create a data request which is prefilled with the data from the simple form.
 The data request will show a preview of the PDF with the filled-in data before asking the user to sign the form.

 - [View HTML source](https://docspring.com/embed_simple_plus_data_request_example?view_source=true)
 - [See the form](https://docspring.com/embed_simple_plus_data_request_example)

-In this example, we use the simple [embedded forms](./embedded_forms) to show a form, but we hide the signature field in the `processTemplateSchema` callback by removing it from the template schema.
+In this example, we use the simple [embedded forms](./embedded_forms) library to show a form, but we hide the signature field in the `processTemplateSchema` callback by removing it from the template schema.
 We also cancel the PDF submission by returning `false` in the `onSubmit` callback.
 When the simple form is submitted, we send the data to our server, which makes an API call to create a prefilled data request.
 (You must also create the data request in your backend code, because you must never include your DocSpring API token in your front-end code.)

 For the initial data collection step, you could use any form library that supports JSON schemas, such as [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form).